NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Stolen Fate/Mivanian Soldier.md

 abilities_mid:
   - name: ""
   - name: "Snap Shot"
-    desc: "`pf2:r`  **Requirements** The Mivanian soldier holds a loaded spike launcher\n**Trigger** A creature within 30 feet of the soldier uses a move action, makes a ranged attack, or leaves a square during a move action it's using\n**Effect** The Mivanian soldier attempts a spike launcher Strike against the triggering creature.
+    desc: "`pf2:r`  **Requirements** The Mivanian soldier holds a loaded spike launcher\n\n**Trigger** A creature within 30 feet of the soldier uses a move action, makes a ranged attack, or leaves a square during a move action it's using\n* * *\n\n**Effect** The Mivanian soldier attempts a spike launcher Strike against the triggering creature.
 This Strike doesn't contribute to their multiple attack penalty, and their multiple attack penalty doesn't apply to this Strike."

 attacks:
   - name: ""